-The leather seat has a width of 24.5 inch (62 cm) and a pitch of 152 cm (60 inch).
+The leather seat has a width of 24.5 inches (62 cm) and a pitch of 152 cm (60 inches).
 This is not as wide as the Business Class seats of SQ’s A380-800, and the 777-300ER planes are some of the widest Business Class seats available.

 There are various trays, storage holes, a power socket and USB ports, and a large TV screen.
 A privacy divider can be arranged between two adjoining seats for extra privacy.

 The seat converts into an angled bed with a 172-degree recline.
 This is not a flatbed, but it is comfortable with 188 cm (74 inches) of length (when the footrest is fully extended).
 One slight problem is that it is slightly slippy, and you do tend to slide down the seat when you try and sleep.